be2rlab/grasping_cell/computer_vision/README.md

 # Computer vision
 This repo combines:
 1. class-agnostic segmentation with wrappers for Detectron2 and MMDetection
-2. classification based on:
-  2.1 transformer feature extractor
+2. classification based on transformer feature extractor and kNN classifier
-  2.2 kNN classifier

 ## Environment setup with Anaconda